santhoshr/DualKeyboard/README.md

 1. Restore the original CapsLock functionality
 2. Remove any lock files left by the program
 3. Allow you to restart the program if desired

-## Optional App bundle

-1. Run `./build.sh` to create the app bundle
-2. Move `Dual.app` to `/Applications`
-3. Add to System Settings > General > Login Items
-4. Grant permissions in System Settings > Privacy & Security > Accessibility

-This will allow one to add to login items instead of dealing with LaunchAgents/Daemons and permissions, since ObjC code increased complexity and menu bar feature